TabbyML/tabby/README.md

 ### What hardware is supported?

-The supported hardware mostly depends on the external libraries used for acceleration.

 **CPU**

-We recommend using a recent Intel CPU and [Intel MKL](https://software.intel.com/en-us/mkl) for maximum performance.

-However, Intel MKL is known to run poorly on AMD CPUs.
-To improve AMD support, we recommend enabling the [oneDNN](https://github.com/oneapi-src/oneDNN) backend that will be automatically selected at runtime. oneDNN is included in all pre-built binaries of CTranslate2.

-Optimized execution on ARM is a future work (contributions are welcome!).
+CTranslate2 supports x86-64 and ARM64 processors.
+It includes optimizations for AVX, AVX2, and NEON and supports multiple BLAS backends that should be selected based on the target platform (see [Building](#building)).

+Prebuilt binaries are designed to run on any x86-64 processors supporting at least SSE 4.2.
+The binaries implement runtime dispatch to select the best backend and instruction set architecture (ISA) for the platform.
+In particular, they are compiled with both [Intel MKL](https://software.intel.com/en-us/mkl) and [oneDNN](https://github.com/oneapi-src/oneDNN) so that Intel MKL is only used on Intel processors where it performs best, whereas oneDNN is used on other x86-64 processors such as AMD.

 **GPU**

-CTranslate2 currently requires a NVIDIA GPU with a Compute Capability greater or equal to 3.0 (Kepler).
+CTranslate2 supports NVIDIA GPUs with a Compute Capability greater or equal to 3.0 (Kepler).
 FP16 execution requires a Compute Capability greater or equal to 7.0.

-The driver requirement depends on the CUDA version, see the [CUDA Compatibility guide](https://docs.nvidia.com/deploy/cuda-compatibility/index.html) for more information.
+The driver requirement depends on the CUDA version.
+See the [CUDA Compatibility guide](https://docs.nvidia.com/deploy/cuda-compatibility/index.html) for more information.

 ### What are the known limitations?